koswald/VBScript/docs/lib/ReadMe.md

 # ReadMe.md

-The `lib` folder contains scripting and styling for the [documentation].
+The `lib` folder contains scripting and styling for the documentation.

-[documentation]: ../TheDocs.html